rz93594/xmas-sw-wars/README.md

 ### Hardware

-Load [WLED](https://kno.wled.ge/) on an [ESP32](https://www.amazon.com/gp/product/B09J94HPZB/) development board that gives you built in WiFi, 5v power and individual LED control
+Load [WLED](https://kno.wled.ge/) on an [ESP32](https://www.amazon.com/gp/product/B09J94HPZB/) development board that gives you built in WiFi, 5v power and individual LED control.

+Individual LED strips based on the [WS2812B](https://www.amazon.com/gp/product/B00ZHB9M6A) chipset were used.

 ### Build